Duchy of Pomerania: Denmark and the Holy Roman Empire

 In the West, bishops and dukes of the Holy Roman Empire mounted expeditions to Pomerania.
 Most notable for the further fate of Pomerania are the 1147 Wendish Crusade and the 1164 Battle of Verchen, the Pomeranian dukes became vassals of Henry the Lion, of Saxony.
 Despite this vassalage, Henry again sieged Demmin in 1177 when he allied with the Danes, but reconciled with the Pomeranian dukes thereafter.
 In 1181 the dukes took their duchy as a fief from the Holy Roman Emperor Barbarossa.
 Bogislaw I, Duke of Pomerania had travelled to Barbarossa's camp in Lübeck, where he received the Imperial flag and the title "Duke of Slavinia".

 From the North, Denmark attacked Pomerania.
 Several campaigns throughout the 12th century (in 1136, 1150, 1159 and throughout the 1160s) culminated in the defeat of the Principality of Rugia in 1168.
 The Rugian princes became vassals of Valdemar I of Denmark.
-In the fall of 1170, the Danes raided the Oder estituary.
+In the fall of 1170, the Danes raided the Oder estuary.
 In 1171, the Danes raided Circipania and took Cotimar's burgh in Behren-Lübchin.
-In 1173, the Danes turned to the Oder Lagoon again, taking the burgh of Stettin.
+In 1173, the Danes turned to the Oder Lagoon again, taking the burgh of Szczecin.
 Wartislaw II Swantiboriz, castellan of Stettin, became a Danish vassal.
 In 1177, the Danes again raided the Oder Lagoon area, also the burgh of Wolgast in 1178.
 In 1184 and 1185, three campaigns of the Danes resulted in making Bogislaw I, Duke of Pomerania a Danish vassal.
 These campaigns were mounted by Valdemar's son and successor for the Danish throne, Canute VI of Denmark.
-In the Duchy of Pomerania the Danish period lasted until Valdemar II of Denmark lost the Battle of Børnehoved on 22 July 1227.
+In the Duchy of Pomerania the Danish period lasted until Valdemar II of Denmark lost the Battle of Bornhöved on 22 July 1227.
 Danish supremacy prevailed until 1325 in the Rugian principality.

 At that time, the duchy was also referred to as Slavinia (Slawien), a term also applied to several Wendish areas such as Mecklenburg and the Principality of Rügen.